 Predictor Variables (factors)

-The goal of the random forest model is to be able to determine what type of community a block is within and based on the local public water infrastructure, what system it is most likely to be served by.
-For example, a block in a rural area that is using public water may be more likely to be very close to its source water intake if it is a very small system and more likely to be farther away if it a very large rural water district.
-If you are served by a system that purchases all of its water, the infrastructure may be farther away as well.
+The goal of the random forest model is to determine what type of community a block is within and based on the local public water infrastructure, what system it is most likely to be served by.
+For example, a block in a rural area that is using public water may be more likely to be very close to its source water intake or well if it is a very small system and more likely to be farther away if it a very large rural water district.
+If a system purchases all of its water from another system or systems, its facility locations may be farther away as well.

 The random forest is set up to evaluate the relationship between a single census block and a single point associated with a public water system.
 The tabular data used to train and apply the random forest model has one row for the relationship between every block and every facility point within 25 miles.
 As an example, if there are seven different facilities within twenty-five miles of a census block, the table used for the random forest will have seven rows for that census block.
 Each facility is associated with a parent PWSID.
 The random forest model then predicts a probability that the parent PWSID is serving the census block in the same row of the table.
 Predictor variables can be thought of as belonging to one of two groups: